felixhllou/Udacity_Full_Stack_Web_Developer/P1_Movie_Trailer_Website/README.md

 `entertainment_center.py` fetches the movies' data from the CSV file, and runs a function called `open_movies_page` from the `fresh_tomatoes.py` module that creates an HTML file which will display all of the fetched movies.

+### Requirements

+Dependencies to run the code: Python 2.7 or newer version

 ### Instructions

 To run the script, clone the repository and run `entertainment_center.py`.
 A compiled page can be viewed by opening `fresh_tomatoes.html` with a browser.